-- Knowing it’s correct value will make sure you’re not paying too much for cover or worst still, that you under-insure your leisure vehicle.
+- Knowing its correct value will make sure you’re not paying too much for cover or worst still, that you under-insure your leisure vehicle.

 - Know the detail of the security devices fitted to your motorhome.
 This can have a big impact on your motorhome insurance premium, so it pays to know what security devices are fitted.
-You’ll be asked if you have things like an immobiliser, alarm or tracking device – but make sure you know the Thatcham approved category of those devices, as well as the make of any tracker fitted, e.g. Phantom Sentinel.
-If your motorhome has been built in the last twenty years it’s almost certain it will have an immobiliser.
+You’ll be asked if you have things like an immobiliser, alarm or tracking device – but make sure you know the Thatcham approved category of those devices, as well as the make of any motorhome tracker fitted, e.g. Phantom Sentinel.
+If your motorhome has been built in the last 20 years it’s almost certain it will have an immobiliser.

 - Know the postcode of where you store your motorhome, as well as the security arrangements at the storage location.
-Whether your motorhome is stored at home or on a storage site, you’ll be asked if there are gates locked 24 hours-a-day and other questions such as about perimeter fencing and CCTV.
+Whether your motorhome is stored at home or on a storage site, you’ll be asked if the gates are locked 24 hours-a-day and other questions such as about perimeter fencing and CCTV.
 Again, the storage postcode and security in place there can affect your motorhome insurance premium.

 - Know your driving history, including the dates of any previous insurance claims; any points and convictions on your licence within the last five years (including the offence codes).
 Also, if someone else is going to share the driving or you’re going to be letting friends or family use your motorhome, then make sure they’re named on your policy and be aware of their driving experience, motor insurance claims and convictions.